-Public Health England (PHE) Advisory Committee on Malaria Prevention (ACMP) released an updated edition of Guidelines for Malaria Prevention in Travellers from the UK 2015 This is an essential tool for nurses advising travellers.
+The Public Health England (PHE) Advisory Committee on Malaria Prevention (ACMP) published updated UK Guidelines for malaria prevention in travellers from the UK in 2017.
+This is an essential tool for nurses advising travellers.

 On 1 February 2016, the World Health Organisation (WHO) declared that the recent cluster of microcephaly cases and increase in neurological disorders and neonatal malformations reported from Brazil, constituted a Public Health Emergency of International Concern (PHEIC).

 With information on Zika virus changing regularly NaTHNaC has posted information for travellers and health professionals.
 Nurses advising travellers should be aware of the most current information.

 Further information is available from Public Health England and NaTHNaC.